 All About Aircraft Connectors

 The first time I saw an aircraft wiring diagram, I was astounded by the intricate design and complexity.
 No less notable, is the attention that must be paid to the configuration of every component within the wiring system, including electrical connectors.
 Each aspect of an aircraft, at one time or another, is exposed to sudden changes in temperature, humidity, and pressurization.
 As such, even aircraft connectors need to meet two crucial parameters—they need to be durable despite multiple stressors, and easy to replace under a time constraint.
-Original equipment manufacturers (OEMs) of aircraft employ field replaceable units, carbon composites, and contact retention methods to meet these requirements.
+Original equipment (OEMs) of aircraft employ field replaceable units, carbon composites, and contact retention methods to meet these requirements.

 A connector simply refers to a device attached to the end of an electrical cable that allows it to connect and disconnect from other components.
 Most electronics that are imperative to a successful flight cycle are housed in electrical boxes.
 A field replaceable unit (FRU) is favored in modern aircraft, as it is easy to replace and upgrade on the flight line, or at a repair station.
 Degraded boxes can quickly be swapped out for new ones in the event of degradation or damage.